 - TACHP Community Exhibit Outreach Program: mounting exhibits in local business retailers and Highland Park’s City Hall.

-- February “Focus on Youth” Art Month: devoting all of TAC’s galleries each February to exhibiting the work of the talented students of Highland Park High School, Deerfield High School, and the twelve District 112 elementary and middle schools.
+- February “Focus on Youth” Art Month: devoting all of TACHP’s galleries each February to exhibiting the work of the talented students of Highland Park High School, Deerfield High School, and the twelve District 112 elementary and middle schools.

 TACHP is committed to a safe environment for all of our students, visitors, instructors, and donors.
-TAC has a Zero Tolerance Policy and a Code of Conduct to ensure the security and and creative freedom for all.
+TACHP has a Zero Tolerance Policy and a Code of Conduct to ensure the security and and creative freedom for all.